 - 296 jobs at reuse centres

 - Reducing waste, reusing and sending it to recycling and composting is also a great climate-mitigation measure.
-Preserving resources also preserves the “embodied energy” of materials, i.e. the energy which has been used to extract, transport, transform, distribute them.
-As a consequence, reducing landfilling and incineration of waste also minimises greenhouse gases from the waste sector (which, according to various estimates should be between 4 and 12% of the total generation of greenhouse gases) as can be seen from this graph:
+It helps to preserve the “embodied energy” of materials, i.e. the energy which has been used to extract, transport, transform, distribute them.
+As a consequence, reducing landfilling and incineration of waste also minimises greenhouse gases from the waste sector (estimated to be between 4 and 12% of the total generation of greenhouse gases) as can be seen from this graph:

-- Recycle: separate your waste by type, as this advances recycling (and
+- Recycle: separate your waste by type and find a way to recycle (and compost) them.